UUΒγΑΔΦ±²₯

 imgtext

-All VAT registered businesses are required to submit their VAT return electronically unless they are covered by one of the exemptions explained below.
+All VAT registered businesses are required to submit their VAT return electronically unless they are covered by one of the exemptions explained below (in practice, the application of the exemptions is limited).
 If a business is legally required to submit an electronic return and it renders a paper VAT return, it may incur a penalty.
-This note should be read in conjunction with the Making Tax Digital ― overview guidance note as most businesses are required to meet the MTD provisions when submitting VAT returns.
+This note should be read in conjunction with the Making Tax Digital ― overview guidance note.

 Who must submit an electronic VAT return?